 Once you have a short list of Life Plan Communities in your area, take some time to tour each one.
 Bring any questions you may have and ask about connecting with a current resident for their perspective on life in the community.
 You’ll be given materials to take with you, but you may also want to take notes on your own while you visit.

-As a Life Plan Community, Living Branches offers all levels of care across our campuses in Hatfield, Souderton, and Lansdale.
-Contact one of our sales counselors to learn which community is best for you.
+Choose the level of care that’s right for you at Living Branches, a Life Plan Community.
+We offer a range of options across our campuses in Hatfield, Souderton, and Lansdale.
+Contact our sales counselors today to learn more.